wispoffates/GPrism/README.md

-**GPrism** is a Bukkit plugin that tracks changes to a Minecraft world.
+**Prism** is a Bukkit plugin that tracks changes to a Minecraft world.
 These changes can be looked up, rolled back, restored, etc. There are also various anti-griefing tools.

-GPrism is a downstream fork of @viveleroi's [Prism-Bukkit][PRISM], with various fixes and feature additions by a few GitHub contributors and Roy Curtis.
+Prism is a downstream fork of @viveleroi's [Prism-Bukkit][PRISM], with various fixes and feature additions by a few GitHub contributors and Roy Curtis.

-For information on how to use GPrism, [see the original Prism wiki.][WIKI]

 # Differences from upstream